Idaho Car Insurance Requirements and Laws

 Yes.
 Idaho Statutes § 49-1232 requires drivers to always carry proof of liability insurance in their vehicle when they are driving.
 They must present it if a law enforcement officer asks to see it.

-If the driver doesn’t have it, they may remedy the violation before a conviction enters by showing proof.
-The insurance must have been in effect at the time they received the citation.
+If the driver doesn’t have it, they may remedy the violation before a conviction occurs by showing proof.
+The insurance must have been in effect when they received the citation.

 Can proof of car insurance be presented in electronic format?